19th Tennessee Infantry Regiment: Shiloh

 As they approached Sarah Bell's Field, Maney was approached by Maj.
 Gen. Frank Cheatham, who ordered him to take men of his choice and attack a Federal battery near the George Manse cabin.
 Maney chose his 1st Tennessee Battalion, 9th Tennessee, 6th and 7th Kentucky Infantry, and the 19th Tennessee to attack the position known as "The Hornet's Nest," with the 19th deployed on the right of his line.
 Maney's forces attacked the Federal position at 2:30 that afternoon, with the 19th crossing a cornfield and approaching Manse's cabin.
-Federal fire from the position intensified with the 19th taking several casualties—among others, Colonel Cummings lost a finger, Maj.
-Abram Fulkerson was shot in the thigh, and captains "Zeb" Willett of Company B and Thomas Walker of Company I were killed.
+Federal fire from the position intensified with the 19th taking several casualties—among others, Colonel Cummings lost a finger, Major Abram Fulkerson was shot in the thigh, and captains "Zeb" Willett of Company B and Thomas Walker of Company I were killed.

 The Confederates stayed on the attack—the 19th stormed the cabin and took the woods to the west of the field.
 The 19th was released and sent back to the brigade.
 By 4:00 P.M., they had rejoined, and Breckinridge was launching an attack against the left flank of the Hornet's Nest.
 By 5:00 P.M. the nest was withering; a half-hour later, it fell.
 As they disarmed the Federal troops, the 19th Tennessee exchanged their reconditioned muskets for the Yankee's .58 caliber Enfields.
-Lt.
-Colonel Walker received Brig.
-Gen. Benjamin M. Prentiss' sword in surrender.
+Lieutenant Colonel Walker received Brigade General Benjamin M. Prentiss' sword in surrender.

 That night, the 19th Tennessee ate well from the overrun Federal camps.
 Some bedded down in captured Federal tents and others on the ground, but they probably slept little that night.
 Union gunboats fired shells into the Confederate lines starting a brushfire that burned a considerable amount of ground where the dead and wounded still lay, and nature unleashed another deluge about 10:00 P.M. that lasted until 3:00 in the morning.
 Meanwhile, Buell's rested army landed and reinforced Grant.